If you’ve had to shop for hearing aids, you know how expensive they can be.

 Below, I’ve included a few key details about each device.
 You can click on the name of each mode for additional information about what to expect when you get the device and to read customer reviews.
 You can also find a detailed feature comparison between the models on MDHearingAid’s website.

-According to MDHearingAid, the AIR is the company’s best-selling model.
-It includes improved noise reduction and additional features that the PRO doesn’t have.
+According to MDHearingAid, the Air is a medical-grade rechargeable model.
+It includes improved noise reduction and additional features that the company’s original Pro device didn’t have.

 How Much Do Hearing Aids at MDHearingAid Cost?

-Compared to brick-and-mortar hearing aid centers, you’ll find that MDHearingAid offers some of the lowest prices available.
+Compared to traditional hearing aid centers, you’ll find that MDHearingAid offers some of the lowest prices available.
 Plus, unlike many competitors, you’ll find all of MDHearingAid’s prices listed online.
+I’ve included it in our guide to the best places to buy hearing aids.

 “Knowing where to shop is so important,” says money expert Clark Howard on hearing aids.
 “You’re not going to get a worse hearing aid; you’re only going to get the difference in price.”

 Other than the cost of the hearing aid, you won’t have any additional charges.
-You can use the company’s optional free online hearing test to determine if you need a hearing aid and you can download the free app if you purchase the CORE model.
+You can use the company’s optional free online hearing test to determine if you need a hearing aid.
 Faster shipping options are also available for an additional charge, but standard shipping is free.

 How the Process Works